MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 10. Destination port - 51820

-11. Description - Allow Wireguard from Site A to Site B
+11. Description - Allow WireGuard from Site A to Site B

 12. Press Save and Apply.